-Economics is offered at Advanced Level
+Economics is offered at Advanced Level and at Intermediate Level

-Economics is a social science concerned with the production and consumption of goods and services and the analysis of the commercial activities of a society.

-It is an interesting subject which requires constant reading of material related to economics and analysis of data.
+Economics is a social science concerned with the production and consumption of goods and services and the analysis of the economic activities of a society.
+It is an interesting subject which requires regular reading of material related to economics and analysis of data.
 A sense of commitment and interest towards the subject makes this challenging course very rewarding for students.